Basic Towing Tips: Ball Mounts, Tow Balls, Wiring

 So this is really the first thing you need.
 There are other terms for it, but I always called it a ball mount, because that's what it is—the thing the ball mounts to.
 This is the piece that slides into your receiver, which is probably a 2" x 2" hole, aka a class III hitch.
 If your vehicle is a smaller SUV, it may have the smaller receiver size, but most are the 2" x 2".

-Ok, so you know the size, but a ball mount will either stick out (straight) or have a drop to it, also referred as a rise (but more on that later).
+Ok, so you know the size, but a ball mount will either stick out (straight) or have a drop to it, also referred to as a rise (but more on that later).
 The rule is—and what you need may vary depending on how your trailer sits—from the ground to the top of the ball should be around 10" to 12", that is the ball should be roughly a foot off the ground.
-Like I said, that can vary, but the idea is you want the tow vehicle, and the trailer, to be as level as possible, or straight I guess.
+As I said, that can vary, but the idea is you want the tow vehicle, and the trailer, to be as level as possible, or straight I guess.

 You may have seen big lifted trucks with these ball mounts that drop down a lot—that's because their truck sits so high.
 The tongue of that trailer needs to be level, so whether a vehicle is lifted or lowered will determine what that drop or rise should be.
 Don't forget those ball mounts can be flipped upside down; yep, they work both ways, hence the term "rise'" not drop.